 2. Registration Procedures

-2.2 The application must be accompanied by certified proof of the educator's qualifications, identity document and the required registration fee.
-The Registration fee is currently R200.
-Please enclose an original postal order or a cheque for the amount.
+2.2.
+The application must be accompanied by certified proof of the educator's qualifications, identity document, and the required registration fee.

-2.4 The registration committee must consider every application for registration or provisional registration in the light of the registration criteria and make recommendations on the application to the Council
+2.4.
+The registration committee must consider every application brought by the Chief Executive Officer for registration or provisional registration in the light of the registration criteria and make recommendations on the application to the Council.

 2.5.1. request further information from the applicant;

-Only original registration forms will be accepted.
-Please do not fax through registration forms.
+Only original application forms will be accepted and we do not accept faxed nor e-mailed forms.